waku-org/js-waku/README.md

 If you expect to receive encrypted messages then simply add private decryption key(s) to `WakuRelay`.
 Waku Relay will attempt to decrypt incoming messages with each keys, both for symmetric and asymmetric encryption.
-Messages that are successfully decrypted (or received in clear) will be passed to the observers, other messages will be ommitted.
+Messages that are successfully decrypted (or received in clear) will be passed to the observers, other messages will be omitted.

 ```ts
 // Asymmetric